 PLACEMENT HISTORY FOR DOCTORAL PROGRAM

 Loyola accepts a small number of Ph.D. students every year and works to place them in tenure-track, teaching, and public history positions across the nation.
-From 2000 to 2011, 49 students received Loyola doctoral degrees in History.
-More than half (25) earned the degree from 2008-2011.
-Of the 49 recipients, 11 currently hold tenure-track appointments, 19 others hold full-time teaching or administrative appointments in educational institutions, and 11 other hold full-time positions in public history or cultural institutions.
+From 2000 to 2013, 62 students received Loyola doctoral degrees in History.
+Of the 62 recipients, 11 currently hold tenure-track appointments, 29 others hold full-time teaching or administrative appointments in educational institutions, and 11 other hold full-time positions in public history or cultural institutions.